 And the more you look at the details, the more your mind is blown how simple Incans without modern technology created such a majestic place on the top of a steep mountain.

 We’re not the typical jumping picture types, but it was Machu Picchu for crying out loud!

-This was a map of the area carved into a stone.
-You an see Huayana Picchu on the left carved in the left side of the stone.
-Can you even imagine what modern engineering marvels we could have today if they weren’t conquered and forced to assimilated to Spanish culture?
+This was a map of the area carved into stone.
+You can see Huayna Picchu on the left carved in the left side of the stone.
+Can you even imagine what modern engineering marvels we could have today if they weren’t conquered and forced to assimilate to Spanish culture?

 My favorite engineer was as giddy as could be inspecting all the elements and learning about hypothesizes of how things were made.